uwdata/mosaic/docs/why-mosaic/index.md

 If you are interested in creating your own Mosaic clients, see the [Mosaic GitHub repository](https://github.com/uwdata/mosaic).
 For concrete examples, start with the source code of [Mosaic inputs](https://github.com/uwdata/mosaic/tree/main/packages/inputs/src).

+Mosaic can also be extended with additional database connectors, and &ndash; though not for the faint of heart! &ndash; even the central coordinator can be replaced to experiment with alternative query management and optimization schemes.